 What’s the big change to late submission penalties?

-Currently, if you miss a submission deadline, you get slapped with an automatic penalty.
+Under the old system, if you miss a submission deadline, you get slapped with an automatic penalty.
 This penalises people who make genuine mistakes, or who have good reasons for missing a submission.

 How do the tax late submission penalties work?